RouleThomas/Akizu_Lab/002_scRNAseq/005__Goldberg/labnote.md

 Let's try:
 - *two step integration*: Load our WT_Kcnc1 integrated sample for each time points.
 And integrate them.
 Do not re-regress variables.
 - *one step integration*: Load all individual samples and integrate them in one step altogether.
+- *two step integrateMerge: merge the 1step integrated dataset*: Load our WT_Kcnc1 integrated sample for each time points.
+Merge them; and then perform analysis.
+Recommended by Satijalab [here](https://github.com/satijalab/seurat/issues/2468).
+For the *variable features* I follow [this](https://github.com/satijalab/seurat/issues/5135) and [this](https://github.com/satijalab/seurat/issues/6185); so "set the VariableFeatures to the features in the scale.data slot of the merged SCT assay, which by default includes only the residuals from variable features."

 Let's run in an R script the 1/2 step integration